 Our Upcoming Events

-Oakland’s manufacturing belt stretches from the Oakland International Airport to the Port of Oakland.
+Oakland’s manufacturing belt stretches from the Oakland International Airport to the Port of Oakland and on to the border of Emeryville, via Mandela Parkway.
 Covering more than 5,000 acres of strategically located real estate, the area contains more than 24 million square feet of manufacturing, warehouse and distribution facilities.
 Oakland's strengths are in Food & Beverage Manufacturing, Electrical Equipment, Appliance and Components, Primary Metals, Paper including Printing, Fabricated Metals, and Furniture and other Related Products.
 Our innovative "Maker" sector is advancing the presence of Advanced Manufacturing including R&D, Engineering and Prototyping of new products, and new electrical applications including Lighting applications and other components, Textile & Garment Design and Industrial Arts invention.

 The Community & Economic Development Agency encourages economic growth in selected industrial areas through its Industrial District Strategy.
 Two public infrastructure assessment and recommendations reports (East Oakland and West Oakland) provides the groundwork for implementing this Strategy.
 The report examines the existing infrastructure, disucsses gateway and streetscape opportunities, and establishes priorities for implementing improvements.